readyready15728/misc/awakemud-notes.md

 * There seem to be various "vendors" in Dante's Inferno, including of software.
 * John Smith in Dante's Inferno (Fourth Hell) offers work.
-* A girl in line before Dante's Inferno practices Street Etiquette
+* A girl in line before Dante's Inferno practices Street Etiquette.
 * There is an ATM in Dante's Inferno (Ninth Hell).
 * Janis Reenes in The Platinum Club offers work.
 * Rocko at The Platinum Club sells various types of ammunition.